WalletWasabi/WasabiDoc/docs/using-wasabi/ColdWasabi.md

 You are now eating Cold Wasabi!

 # Cold-Wasabi PSBT protocol
-When you want to safely spend some of those Cold-Wasabi funds from the hardware wallet, you could use the Partially Signed Bitcoin Transaction for offline/airgapped signing of transactions for an extra layer of defence.
+When you want to safely spend some of those Cold-Wasabi funds from the hardware wallet, you could use the Partially Signed Bitcoin Transaction for offline/airgapped signing of transactions for an extra layer of defense.

 ## Workflow diagram
 ![](/docs/.vuepress/public/ColdWasabi2.png)